jacum/jacum.github.io/_posts/2021-01-03-akka-sensors.md

 ## Dispatchers

 Therefore, at the heart of any reactive system, there is one or more *execution contexts*.
-An execution context, backed by some sort of worker pool, accepts the runnable in its inbound queue.
+An execution context, backed by some sort of worker pool, accepts the `Runnable` in its inbound queue.
 When one of the context workers becomes available, the `Runnable` is executed.

 In Akka runtime, a `Runnable` could be actor mailbox, processing one message, or just `ExecutionContext` that handles futures or IO monad materialisation.